SmartPark

 By conducting moderated usability studies, I assessed how easy or difficult it was for users to complete the core task, which was to pay for parking.
 The overall user experience appeared to be sufficient enough to move forward without any massive changes.
 All the users completed the core task with ease.

-By changing my approach and allowing users to think through tasks, instead of directing them to perform tasks, I uncovered pain points that drove new improvements.
+By watching users think through tasks, I uncovered pain points that drove new improvements.

 The new design lacked helpful elements that could impact users’ desired parking time, such as the current time and rates.